Skip to content

 robocopy "source" "destination" /TEE /FP /V /LOG:"C:\Logs\Robocopy_V_Log_%date:~-10,2%"-"%date:~7,2%"-"%date:~-4,4%.txt

-Robocopy allows you to save and call upon job files.
+Robocopy job files save source paths, destination paths, file filters, and switches in a reusable .rcj file.
+Use /SAVE to create a job file and /JOB to run that saved configuration again.
 This could be very helpful if you find yourself running the same long list of Robocopy commands over and over again.
 Robocopy commands can grow exceedingly long, especially if you have to include a lot of filter options.

 Here’s how to save and call upon job files via Robocopy: